 Scott's story

-A talented chef, Scott has spent more than 20 years winning over people's hearts with his food.
-He's a five-time semifinalist for the James Beard Foundation’s Best Chef: Southeast, and his talent and vision have helped to shape and further the area's growing, award-winning food scene.
+A talented chef, Crawford has spent more than 20 years winning over people's hearts with his food, and his passion for hospitality has helped to shape and further the Raleigh area's award-winning food scene.

-On top of all that, Scott has plans to open a modern American steakhouse under Crawford Hospitality in Cary's Fenton development in 2020: a steakhouse named Crawford Brothers, and like the names of his first two restaurants, inspired by his family.
+On top of all that, Scott has plans to open a modern American steakhouse under Crawford Hospitality in Cary's Fenton development in late 2024: a steakhouse named Crawford Brothers, and like all of his previous restaurants, inspired by his family.

 Make a trip